comingkms/AmpliFuse/README.md

 # AmpliFuse
-Amplicon simulation tool with enhance chimera generation for Illumina platforms.

-AmpliFuse is a Python script that facilitates  the generation of Illumina amplion seqecning raw reads inc
+AmpliFuse is a Python script for simulating amplicons and PCR chimeras, then generating Illumina reads.
+It wraps three stages:
+1. In silico PCR on a subset of template sequences
+2. Chimera simulation using either a Breakpoint & Template-Switching (BTS) model or Simera 2 model
+3. Illumina read simulation with InSilicoSeq under the amplicon model

 + [Requirements](#Requirements)
 + [Installation](#installation)